m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [Skill Details](#skill-details)

-You should know that I am not constrained by the tools (when I say tools I mean languages, frameworks, programs, modules, etc.).
-I always learn new tools easily because they all have similar learning curves.
-And, I am also creative in designing.
+I don't feel constrained by tools and welcome using various languages, frameworks, programs, and modules.
+I am a fast learner and look forward to growing my skills through projects that are purposeful.

 ### Fundamentals